sgoel97/blog/content/blog/quant-interview/index.md

 #### Leveraging an Offer

-If you recieve an offer, make sure to let everybody you're interviewing with know.
+If you receive an offer, make sure to let everybody you're interviewing with know.
 The same goes with final rounds for any well-known company.
-This makes it seem as if you're in high-demand, and will be seen as a positive when firms are making their final hiring decision.
+This makes it seem as if you're in high demand, and will be seen as a positive when firms are making their final hiring decision.

 ### List of Firms

-<mark>**Marked**</mark> = Popular firms for undergraduates
+<mark>**Marked**</mark> = Popular firms for undergraduates.

-**Bold** = Smaller firms that also take undergraduates
+**Bold** = Smaller firms that also take undergraduates.

 - 3Red Partners
 - <mark>**Akuna Capital**</mark>